-The most convenient spot for windsurfing and kite surfing is considered Aguas Blancas, particularly the north of it, owing to the best waves.
+The most convenient spot for windsurfing and kite surfing is considered to be Aguas Blancas, particularly the north of it, owing to the best waves.
 However, it also can be dangerous due to submerged cliffs which are not so visible from afar.

 Cala Martina is situated in the northwest of Ibiza and works with the southwestern wind.
-You can only launch from the boat here as this beach is usually very.
+You can only launch from the boat here as this beach is rather small.

 Espalmador Island works with the eastern wind, which is usually offshore and flat or west wind, which is choppy but still quite flat.
 You will probably kite here if you come in late spring or early summer if the wind direction is close to perfect.

-Es Codolls works with southern and southwestern winds for small waves or freeride.
+Es Codolls works with southern and southwestern winds for small waves or free ride.
 This shingle beach is more suitable for windsurfing and experienced kiters.
-Anyway, you'd better stay away from the nearby airport flight path, otherwise, the law may disturb you.
+Anyway, you'd better stay away from the nearby airport flight path, otherwise, law enforcement may disturb you.